JasonYao3/TTC_transit_delay_proj/README.md

 ## Summary of Findings

 ### Bus
+* 5% of the bus dataset recorded did not cause any delay.
-* 2014-01-07 has 600 bus delays in one day, out of all days from 2014 to 2020, when normally 135 to 240 delays in one day.
+* 2014-01-07 has 600 bus delays in one day, out of all days from 2014 to 2020, when normally 125 to 230 delays in one day.
-* January has most delays out of all months.
 * 29 dufferin is the bus route that is most frequent to be behind schedule, followed by 52 Lawrence and 32 Eglinton West.
+* 2014 has most delays out of all years with 90374 records.
+* January has most delays out of all months with 41873 records.
+* Day 12 has most delays out of all days in a month with 15398 records.
+* 6 AM has the most recorded delays with 47331 records and the most hours have between 7361 to 26625 records of delays.
-* Most bus delays are within 2 to 16 minutes long.
+* Most bus delays are within 2 to 17 minutes long and 10 minutes being the most frequent one with 67630 records.
 * Most bus delays occured at 6AM and 3PM, but 4AM to 5AM and 8PM have the longest delay time.
 * Weekdays have more delays than weekends, however, weekends bus delay are 5 to 10 minutes longer than weekdays.
-* Number one incident caused delays is mechanical which takes roughly 10 minutes long, but diversion takes the longest, 160 minutes.
+* Number one incident that causes delays is mechanical which takes roughly 10 minutes long, but diversion takes the longest, 160 minutes.
 * Buses going west are most likely to be behind schedule and they take the longest time.
-* Finch, Kennedy, Warden, Downsview and STC stations are the most frequent bus delay location.
+* Finch, Kennedy, Warden, STC and Downsview stations are the most frequent bus delay location.
-* Worst scenario is buses going west on saturday would be behind schedule by 55 minutes.
+* Worst scenario is buses going west on saturday could be delay for 60 minutes.

 ### Subway
+* Only 32% of the subway dataset is the actual delay, which means the delay time is at least 1 minute.
-* 2014-02-05 has 100 delays in one day which is the most out of all other days.
+* 2020-04-02 has 58 delays in one day which is the most out of all other days.
-* 90% of the delays are less than 10 minutes.
-* 8AM is the most requent time of delays and 5AM takes the longest time.
+* 5:55:00AM is the most requent time of delays with 119 records.
+* 2018 has the most occurence of delays out of all years with 7145 records.
+* January has the most occurence of delays out of all months with 3914 records.
+* 8 AM has the most occurence of delays out of all months with 3048 records.
+* Most delays are 3 minutes long with 14333 records.
-* Weekdays have more delays than weekends, but saturday is the longest delay time.
+* Weekdays have more delays than weekends, but saturday has the longest delay time.
-* Subways going west bound have the most number of delays, but subways going north takes the longest.
+* Subways going south bound have the most number of delays, but subways going north takes the longest.
-* 90% of delays happened on the Bloor-Danforth and Yonge-University lines, only 10% happened on Sheppard and Scarborough lines, but delays on the Scarborough line takes roughly 3 times longer than the other lines.
+* Most delays happened on the Bloor-Danforth and Yonge-University lines, but delays on the Scarborough line take roughly 2 to 3 minutes longer than the other lines.
-* Top three subway delays are due to issues around speed control, operator overspeeding and injured or ill customer in station.
+* Most subway delays are due to issues around disorderly patron, injured or ill customer on train and passenger assistance alarm activated in station.
-* Top 5 delays are in Kennedy, Kipling, Bloor Yonge, Finch and Sheppard West stations.
+* Top 7 out of 10 delays occured in either a terminal station or an interchange station.
 * 3 out of the 4 subway interchange in top 10 stations, Kennedy, Bloor Yonge and Sheppard Yonge have the most frequent delay.
 * 7 out of the top 10 stations are associated to Bloor Yonge line.
+* 4 AM has the longest delay by 25 minute.

 <a name="Introduction"></a>
 ## Introduction